-Cost: 1-3 Points/Rank Relevant Ability: Intelligence
+(ost-1-3 Points/Rank Relevant Ability: Intelligence Progression: Descriptive; see below

 Telepathy is the classic psionic ability, and anime characters with ESP will often possess it.
 Versions of telepathy may also represent other magical capabilities; demons who can tempt their victims often possess Telepathy, for example.